mcdonagj/Tiptabs/README.md

 By using information from fixer.io, the program calculates a total for the user using the values taken from this database of information.

+This program will be utilizing several libraries, like Requests, in the final version.

 Version: V3.0.
 Last Update: April-27-2018.